 Swapping high salt diet for a low sodium plan helps reduce blood pressure considerably, in individuals who have standard blood pressure.
 Nonetheless, by lowering intake from 4000 milligrams to 2000 milligrams each day, blood pressure plummets by 2 to 3 mmHg.
 Therefore, in due course, this cutback perhaps amounts to 10 mmHg with less possible risk of developing cardiac diseases.

 Besides a fall in blood pressure levels, taking low salt also augments the usefulness of hypertensive drugs including other remedies for shedding weight.

-Low salt intake also correlates to other health benefits, like repealing heart enlargements with fewer possibilities of developing osteoarthritis
+Low salt intake also correlates to other health benefits, like repealing heart enlargements with fewer possibilities of developing osteoarthritis, renal stones and stroke.

 Try out zero or no salt spices, herbs and food mixes for seasoning.
 Combine spices sans salt.